circleupx/circleupx.github.io/content/post/2022/connect-to-a-service-in-a-kubernetes-instance-hosted-on-wsl-from-windows/index.md

 netsh interface portproxy delete v4tov4 listenport=5700 listenaddress=0.0.0.0
 ```

-Using the host port solves my original issue, I can now connect to services running on Kubernetes in WSL from Windows.
+Using the host port solves my original issue, I can now connect to services running on Kubernetes in WSL from Windows using localhost.

 ## Conclusion

-For now, I feel like HostPort is the best solution I could come up with.
+For now, I feel like HostPort is the best solution I could come up with, even if the IP changes whenever I restart WSL.
 If the day ever comes when I can set a static IP in WSL then MetalLB would probably be my preferred choice since HostPort limits the number of PODs to one.

 Thanks for reading.